MPC-SoK/frameworks/aby/README.md

 ABY is roughly architected as a C++ library.
 It defines several classes that implement the MPC protocol.
 It is written in an object-oriented style.
 Secure data is limited to unsigned C integer types (no arbitrary-length integers or an explicit Boolen type, though it does support 1-bit integers).
 Support for floating (fixed?)-point operations are under active development.
-ABY can tore secure data in a C struct and supports both C++ arrays and SIMD constructiosn for efficient parallelization, though retrieving individual elements out of a SIMD share is not well-supported.
+ABY can store secure data in a C struct and supports both C++ arrays and SIMD constructions for efficient parallelization, though retrieving individual elements out of a SIMD share is not well-supported.

 Most examples have a similar format:
 - `<ex>_test.cpp` file reads input and sets parameters